binarez/PerlinAnsi/README.md

 # PerlinAnsi
-ANSI render of Perlin noise.
+ASCII/ANSI render of Perlin 2D noise using stb_perlin:
+- Fullscreen;

-Windows only.
+- Windows only;
+- Press any key to quit.